2025ac05652-cmyk/ml_assignment_2/README.md

 | Random Forest (Ensemble) | **0.7722** | **0.9010** | **0.7597** | **0.7722** | **0.7575** | **0.6217** |

-*Precision / Recall / F1 are weighted-averaged across the three classes (Dropout, Enrolled, Graduate), which accounts for the class imbalance rather than treating all classes as equally sized.
+*Precision / Recall / F1 are weighted-averaged across the three classes (Dropout, Enrolled, Graduate) to account for the class imbalance.
 AUC is one-vs-rest, weighted by class support.*

 ---